mlhartme/stool/main/documentation.md

 #### DESCRIPTION

-Prints the command history of the stage.
-Specify `-details`to also print command output.
-If the max number *n* of commands is exceeded, older commands are ignored (*n* defauls is 50).
+Prints the Stool command that affected the stage.
+Specify `-details` to also print command output.
+Stops after the specified max number of commands (*n* defauls is 50).

 [//]: # (include stageOptions.md)